 01 of 06

-Creamy, milky fresh mozzarella is mild-flavored but irresistible.
+Creamy, milky fresh mozzarella is mild flavored but irresistible.
 Fresh mozzarella is sold in small plastic containers or bags filled with water or whey.
-Once opened, the mozzarella should be eaten within a few days -- the sooner the better.
+Once opened, the mozzarella should be eaten within a few days—and the sooner the better.

-Fresh mozzarella is sold in several different shapes.
+Fresh mozzarella is sold in several different sizes.
 Mozzarella balls are about the size of a small orange.
-Bocconcini cheese is slightly smaller balls (about the size of an egg) and Ciliegine mozzarella is smaller still, about the size of a cherry.
+Bocconcini cheese is formed in slightly smaller balls (about the size of an egg).
+Ciliegine mozzarella is smaller still, about the size of a cherry.

 02 of 06